amitxv/PC-Tuning/docs/post-install.md

 ## Spectre and Meltdown

-A minority of anticheats (FACEIT) require Meltdown to be enabled, so this step can be skipped.
-AMD is unaffected by Meltdown and apparently [performs better with Spectre enabled](https://www.phoronix.com/review/amd-zen4-spectrev2).
+- A minority of anticheats (FACEIT) require Meltdown to be enabled, so this step can be skipped

+- AMD is unaffected by Meltdown and apparently [performs better with Spectre enabled](https://www.phoronix.com/review/amd-zen4-spectrev2)

 - The commands below can be used to disable Spectre and Meltdown